ikki2530/holbertonschool-machine_learning/unsupervised_learning/0x02-hmm/README.md

 [4-viterbi.py](4-viterbi.py) - calculates the most likely sequence of hidden states for a hidden markov model.

 [5-backward.py](5-backward.py) - performs the backward algorithm for a hidden markov model.

+[6-baum_welch.py](6-baum_welch.py) - performs the Baum-Welch algorithm for a hidden markov model.